MohamedNazir/webscraping_go/README.md

 **To Run as docker container**

-1. Install and start your docker application.
+1. Start your docker client.
-2. download/clone the source code
+2. Download/clone the source code.
-3. go to home directory
+3. Go to application root directory.
-4. Run the below command where you can find the Dockerfile.
+4. Run the command where you can find the Dockerfile.

    **docker build . -t go-webscraper**
-5. After build success Run the below command.
+5. After build success Run the command.

    **docker run -p 8080:8080 -it go-webscraper**
 6. Open the web browser and hit the url "https://localhost:8080".